redhat-openstack/openstack-puppet-modules/README.md

 In the DataStax documentation _Initializing a multiple node cluster (single data center)_
 <http://docs.datastax.com/en/cassandra/2.2/cassandra/initialize/initSingleDS.html>
-there is a basic example of a cluster to be created in a single data center in two racks.
+there is a basic example of a six node cluster with two seeds to be created in a single data center spanning two racks.
 The nodes in the cluster are:

-Node Name|IP Address----|Seed?
+Node Name|IP Address    |Seed?
 ---------|--------------|-----
 node0    | 110.82.155.0 | Yes
 node1    | 110.82.155.1 |